 In France, consumers are exposed to an average of over 1,200 advertising messages a day.
-Between television, social networks, online banner ads and mobile notifications… Advertising fatigue is a reality for the majority of Internet users.
+Between television, social networks, online banner ads and mobile notifications… Advertising fatigue is a palpable reality for the vast majority of Internet users.
 For marketers, this saturation makes it easier to engage their target audience.

 This is were programmatic advertising comes in.
-By automating the purchase of advertising spaces, it makes it possible to target people with the right messages, at the right time and on the right channel.
+By automating the purchase of advertising spaces, it makes it possible to target the right people with the right messages, at the right time and on the right channel.

 What is programmatic advertising?

-Programmatic advertising is a method of buying and selling online advertising space.
-It relies on algorithms and automation technologies to deliver ads in a more targeted and effective way.
+It relies of the use algorithms and automation technologies to deliver ads in a more targeted and therefore more effective way.

 The benefits of programmatic advertsing